Fort Bowyer: Aftermath

 With Mobile Bay secured by British warships and Fort Bowyer now under British control, the remaining American forces in the area hurried to Mobile to prepare for the expected onslaught there.
 With Fort Bowyer under control, Admiral Cochrane and General Lambert's next move was to take Mobile.

-All British plans were cancelled when arrived on 13 February, carrying news that the Treaty of Ghent had been signed on the previous Christmas Eve.
-When news of ratification of the treaty arrived, ending the war, the British withdrew.
+All British plans were cancelled when arrived on February 13, carrying news that the Treaty of Ghent had been signed on the previous Christmas Eve.
+When news of ratification of the treaty arrived on March 5, ending the war, the British withdrew.

 The final attachment of Mobile to the United States from the Spanish Empire was the only permanent exchange of territory during the War of 1812.

 Fort Bowyer subsequently reverted to U.S. control.
 The War Department would later replace it with the more heavily fortified Fort Morgan.

 Two active battalions of the Regular Army (1-1 Inf and 2-1 Inf) perpetuate the lineage of elements of the old 2nd Infantry that was present at Fort Bowyer in both 1814 and 1815.